STATS 4013 - Statistics Topic A - Honours

 General Course Information

-Course Code STATS 4013 Course Statistics Topic A - Honours Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au
+Course Code STATS 4013 Course Statistics Topic A - Honours Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Restrictions Honours students only Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au

 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning OutcomesIn 2016, the topic of this course is Statistical Decision Theory and Bayesian Statistics.
+Course Learning OutcomesIn 2019 the topic of this course is DESIGN OF EXPERIMENTS.

 University Graduate Attributes